 Student must provide evidence of high school level chemistry within the past five years with a grade of “C” or better OR completion of CHE 1111 (Introduction to Chemistry I) with a “C” or better. (see Note 1)

-Required Prerequisite Courses Credit Hours
+Prerequisite for Limited Enrollment Courses Credit Hours

 ALH 1101 Introduction to Healthcare Delivery 1